bilalftaieh/Project-Giggle-Gazette-API/README.md

 # Project Giggle Gazette API

 Welcome to Project Giggle Gazette API!
-This project is a personal newspaper web app built using Spring Boot (3.3.1), following a microservices architecture.
+This project is a personal newspaper web app built using Spring Boot, following a microservices architecture.
 The backend consists of several services that work together to handle user data, article management, and service discovery.

 ---

 ## Project Structure

-Project Giggle Gazette is organized into five main services:
+Project Giggle Gazette is organized into six main services:

 1. **User Service**: Manages user data, roles, profiles, and permissions.
 2. **Article Service**: Manages articles, categories, comments, images, and subcategories.
+3. **Auth Service**: Handles user authentication and registration.
-3. **Service Registry (Eureka Server)**: Registers and discovers services.
+4. **Service Registry (Eureka Server)**: Registers and discovers services.
-4. **Config Server**: Manages configuration for all services.
+5. **Config Server**: Manages configuration for all services.
-5. **API Gateway**: Handles routing and security for service endpoints.
+6. **API Gateway**: Handles routing and security for service endpoints.

 ---